Last Updated on February 28, 2022 by Anne-Marie

 That’s because the bananas and chocolate milk add so much sweetness and creaminess that you won’t need much of either.

-So, just add the littlest dab of butter and a drizzle of syrup.
+So, just add the littlest dab of butter and a drizzle of real maple syrup.

 How to make baked French toast gluten free and dairy free

 I like this recipe for pumpkin French toast because it’s versatile enough to fit in with just about everyone’s food allergies or preferences.